lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) LSP4DigitalAssetMetadata(name_, symbol_, newOwner_)
 ```

-Sets the token name, symbol and the **initial owner** of the contract, specify if the contract represents a fungible token or an NFT and registers **[LSP7DigitalAsset InterfaceId](./interface-ids.md)**.
+The function sets the token's name, its symbol, as well as the **initial owner** of the contract, specifies if the contract represents a fungible token or an NFT, and registers the **[LSP7DigitalAsset InterfaceId](./interface-ids.md)**.

 #### Parameters: